linode/docs/docs/guides/tools-reference/tools/rclone-object-storage-file-sync/index.md

 1. Leave `location_constraint` blank.

 1. Select the `acl` you'd like to use.
-If this is a personal bucket, type the number that corresponds to the option ** No one else has access rights (default).
+If this is a personal bucket, type the number that corresponds to the option **No one else has access rights (default) \ (private)**.
-   \ (private)**.
 If this is a team bucket, you might select `public-read` option or `authentication-read` option.

 1. Hit **enter** to opt-out of editing the advanced configuration file.